-SUBJECT # UNITS Major Core Courses Area 1 - English Communication m Group A and one from Group B. from Group A, one from Group B, and one from Group C. Group A: English Composition ENGL 1A 3 Group B: Critical Thinking/ Composition ENGL 5 3 Group C: Oral Communication (CSU only) COMM 3, 4, 20, 45 3 Area 2 - Mathematical Concepts a and Quantitative Reasoning Select one course for 3 units fron n the following: MATH 1, 2 ,3A, 3B, 3C, 3E, 3F, 13, 16A, 16B 3
+Major Core Courses Area 1 - English Communication UC requires two courses: one from Group A and one from Group B. CSU requires three courses: one from Group A, one from Group B, and one from Group C. Group A: English Composition ENGL 1A, 1AS 3 Group B: Critical Thinking/ Composition ENGL 5 3 Group C: Oral Communication COMM 3, 4, 20, 45 (CSU only) 3